meribold/meribold.org/about.md

 If you really like an [article]({{ "/" | relative_url }}) or [program]({{ "/projects/" |
 relative_url }}) I wrote, you can [buy me a coffee](https://www.buymeacoffee.com/meribold).
-If you're looking for a C++ or Python developer with Linux, UI design, or computer vision experience, you can [find my résumé here](/resume.pdf).
+If you're looking for a C++ or Python developer with Linux, UI design, or computer vision experience, you can [check out my résumé](/resume.pdf).

 <p>
 <div class="confined-img-aspect-ratio-box" style="padding-top: calc(100% + 15px)">